The spirit of the Lord God is upon me,

 (Isaiah 61:1-3 NRSV)

 How do you experience stress?
-Are you someone who is able to set aside the uncertainties which cause you alarm and focus on the things you can control?
-Or are you, maybe only sometimes, so pressed on all sides it feels like there is pressure on your actual body, like you try to catch your breath and can’t?
+Are you someone who is able to set aside the uncertainties that cause you alarm and focus on the things you can control?
+Or are you, maybe only sometimes, so pressed on all sides it feels like there is pressure on your actual body like you try to catch your breath and can’t?